-The Oracle instance-monitoring detector of RIMECLUSTER Wizard for Oracle determines in accordance with the action definition file what corrective action should be taken from the error code.
-The action definition file provides Oracle error numbers, corrective actions, and error descriptions.
+The Oracle instance-monitoring detector of RIMECLUSTER Wizard for Oracle determines in accordance with the Action Definition File what corrective action should be taken from the error code.
+The Action Definition File provides Oracle instance error numbers, corrective actions, and error descriptions.

-Action definition file's name and path
+Action Definition File name and path